-Mainstem discharge levels in the Susitna River at Gold Creek (RM 136.7) commonly range between 20,000 and 30,000 cfs during June, July and August when adult salmon are migrating upstream and 15,000 to 20,000 cfs during peak spawning periods (20 August to 20 September) (ADF&G 1984d).
+Mainstem discharge levels in the Susitna River at Gold Creek (RM 136.7) commonly range between 20,000 and 30,000 cfs during June, July and August when adult salmon are migrating upstream and 15,000 to 20,000 cfs during peak spawning periods (20 August to 20 September) (Sautner et al. 1984).
 Passage into sloughs varies considerably at a mainstem discharge level because of the diversity in the morphology of individual sloughs.
-Breaching of most sloughs in the Talkeetna-to-Devil Canyon at relatively high reach (RM 98.6-152) occurs mainstem discharges (19,000 to 42,000 cfs) (ADF&G 1984d).
-During the peak spawning period, mainstem discharge at Gold Creek equals or exceeds 15,000 cfs 50 percent of the time (ADF&G 1984d).
+Breaching of most sloughs in the Talkestna-to-Devil Canyon reach (RM 98.6-152) occurs at relatively high mainstem discharges (19,000 to 42,000 cfs) (Sautner et al. 1984).
+During the August 20 to September 20 period, mainstem discharge at Gold Creek is less than 15,000 cfs 50 percent of the time (Sautner et al. 1984).
 Therefore, passage into sloughs and side channels is often controlled by the backwater at the slough mouth and the local flow from groundwater and runoff sources.

-Sloughs 8A, 11 and 21 have accounted for over 90 percent of the sockeye salmon total peak counts in slough habitat (Table 7).
-At Slough 8A, successful passage conditions occur for all passage reaches when the northeast channel is overtopped at 33,000 cfs (ADF&G 1984d).
-When the northwest channel breaches (27,000 cfs), the three lowermost reaches have successful 1984d). passage conditions (ADF&G At lower mainstem discharges, Passage Reaches I and II have successful passage conditions due to backwater effects at mainstem discharges of 10,600 and 15,600 cfs, respectively (ADF&G 1984d).
-Slough 11 is overtopped at a higher than normal mainstem discharge of 42,000 cfs (ADF&G 1984d).
-Below breaching flows, the first three passage reaches have successful passage conditions at
+Sloughs 8A, 11 and 21 have a counted for over 90 percent of the sockeye salmon total peak counts in slough habitat (Table 7).
+At Slough 8A, successful passage conditions occur for all passage reaches when the northeast channel is overtopped at 33,000 cfs (Sautner et al. 1984).
+When the northwest channel breaches (27,000 cfs), the three lowermost reaches have successful passage conditions (Sautner et al. 1984).
+At lower mainstem discharges, Passage Reaches I and II have successful passage conditions due to backwater effects at mainstem discharges of 10,600 and 15,600 cfs, respectively (Sautner et al. 1984).
+Slough 11 is overtopped at a higher than normal mainstem discharge of 42,000 cfs (Sautner et al. 1984).
+Below breaching flows, first three the passage reaches have successful passage conditions at 16,200, 33,200 and 39,600 cfs, respectively (Sautner et al. 1984).
+None of the passage reaches in Slough 21 are influenced by backwater below the breaching discharge of the left fork (25,000 cfs) (Sautner et The local flows required for successful passage al. 1984). conditions at specific passage reaches have not been Analyses are currently being done to determine determined. these values in sloughs 8A, 9, 9A, 11 and 21.

-16,200, 33,200 and 39,600 cfs, respectively (ADF&G 1984d).
-None of the passage reaches in Slough 21 are influenced by backwater below the breaching discharge of the left fork (25,000 cfs) (ADF&G 1984d).
-The local flows required for successful passage corditions at specific passage reaches have not been determined.
-Analyses are currently being done to determine these values in sloughs 8A, 9, 9A, 11 and 21.
+The mean fecundity for Susitna River second-run sockeye is 3,350 eggs per female (Barrett et al. 1984).
+This estimated fecundity is derived from the regression analysis of fecundity as a function of length and from the mean length of sockeye salmon measured at Sunshine Station (Barrett et al. 1984).

-The mean fecundity for Susitna River second-run sockeye is 3,350 eggs per female (ADF&G 1984a).
-This estimated fecundity is derived from the regression analysis of fecundity as a function of length and from the mean length of sockeye salmon measured at Sunshine Station (ADF&G 1984a).
+The average egg retention from a sample of 56 sockeye salmon was about 250 eggs per female in 1983 (Barrett et al. 1984).

-The average egg retention from a sample of 56 sockeye salmon was about 250 eggs per female in 1983 (ADF&G 1984a).
 Almost 80 percent of the carcasses had retained 25 or fewer eggs, while only seven percent of the fish sampled had retained more than 1,000 eggs each.
-In 1984, the average egg retention was 64 eggs per female (ADF&G 1985).
-Most fish examined (67 of 76 females) had completely spawned (ADF&G 1985).
+In 1984, the average egg retention was 64 eggs per female (Barrett et al. 1985).
+Most fish examine 1 (67 of 76 females) had completely spawned (Barrett et al. 1985).